What Is Sling TV & What Makes It Great

 Who It Might Not Be For & The Bottom Line

 Who might it actually not be for?
-Well for one, a really big caveat is that Sling TV is only available in as of right now, The United States.
+Well for one, a really big caveat is that Sling TV is only available in as of right now, the United States & Puerto Rico.

 The next reason it could possibly not be for you is if you have a shoddy internet connection.
 It goes without saying that if your connection is bad, you’re not in for a good time.
 It’ll likely stutter, skip, etc so you’ll want to make sure that your connection is solid first.

 Yet another reason this may not be for you is something I found out myself.
-With as much as I like this service, it’s pretty selective sometimes.
-What I’m talking about is that with the channels they do have, not all programs on that channel are broadcast.
-A certain show or movie may be omitted occasionally.
+With as much as I like this service, a certain show or movie may be omitted occasionally.